 • Poverty

 Where was God through the hard times in life?
 Surely He left me during those times or failed to rescue me.
 I was praying for help and no help came.
 I was in church and reading my Bible but still, no help came.
-And I spent a lot of years stuck in asking why.
+And I spent a lot of years stuck, cycling, just asking why.

 Truth: God Will Never Fail You